Impact of the Middle East Conflict on Inbound Travel to Germany

 Conclusion

-Among European competitors, Germany benefits from a very competitive price level.
-According to MKG Consulting, hotel prices in Germany in January/February 2026 averaged €98, exactly in line with the previous year and significantly below prices in competing destinations such as France, Italy, Switzerland, Spain, and Austria.
+[Updated in the version of May 4, 2026]: Among European competitors, Germany benefits from a very competitive price level.
+According to MKG Consulting, hotel prices in Germany in the first quarter of 2026 averaged €99, slightly below the previous year’s level (€101) and significantly below prices in competing destinations such as France, Italy, Switzerland, Spain, and Austria.

 Updated projections by Tourism Economics (April 8, 2026) reflect scenario-based adjustments in line with current developments: